phuonglh/jvl/README.md

 `Embedding(numFeatures, embeddingSize) -> Dense(embeddingSize, hiddenSize, sigmoid) -> Dense(hiddenSize, numLabels)`

 The feature embeddings are trained jointly with the overall model.
+There are two flavors of the model:

+- The CBOW model with `Embedding` layer
+- The concatenation model with `EmbeddingConcat` layer

 Data sets are universal dependency treebanks with available training/dev./test split.
 Specifically